 Starting from low valuations, we believe the higher volatility of exploration mining stocks, as indicated in the two charts above, compared to other financial instruments can potentially work in one’s favor, like we saw in 2001 to 2007, in 2008 to 2011, and in our own precious metals fund from its inception on 8/1/2020 through May 31, 2021 when it climbed 251% net of fees in just eight months while it was substantially allocated to exploration mining stocks.
 See the end of this letter for full fund performance.

-We are derisking our portfolio of explorers through the fundamental analytical vetting of our holdings by the Crescat Investment Team which includes Quinton Hennigh, PhD, Crescat’s Geologic and Technical director, who has over 40 years of experience in the mining industry as an exploration geologist, executive, and investor.
+We carefully select and actively manage our portfolio of explorers through the fundamental analytical vetting of the Crescat Investment Team.
+Our team includes Quinton Hennigh, PhD, Crescat’s Geologic and Technical director, who has over 40 years of experience in the mining industry as an exploration geologist, executive, and investor.
 Many of Crescat’s holdings in the Crescat Precious Metals Fund, and firmwide across its activist metals portfolio theme, indeed have been listed on the Toronto Venture Exchange since the fund’s inception.
 Yet, Crescat’s Precious Metals Fund (CPMF) is up 150.1% (cumulative) net of fees since inception on 8/1/2020 through 9/30/2024 versus a 19.2% decline in the TSX-V Index in USD terms for the same period.

 Valuation Risks to Megacap Technology Stocks and the S&P 500